atrp87/Angela_Covid19/README.md

 ## Acknowledgements

-- This project wasn't based on anything but during our retrospective we found strong similarities with [GoodSAM](https://www.goodsamapp.org/).
+- This project wasn't inspired by anything but during our retrospective we found strong similarities with [GoodSAM](https://www.goodsamapp.org/).
+- Many thanks to the team [Jun](https://github.com/junInUK) and [Sam](https://github.com/samshum90)

 ## Contact
 Created by [drewpeattie@hotmail.com](mailto:drewpeattie@hotmail.com) - feel free to contact me!